 British Columbia Investment Management Corporation ("BCI") manages Pooled Investment Portfolios on behalf of governing fiduciaries such as pension fund trustees and other public sector clients.
 QuadReal Property Group Limited Partnership and affiliates ("QuadReal") manage the Mortgage and Real Estate programs pursuant to asset management agreements as agreed to between BCI and QuadReal.
-This report contains the financial statements for the following Pooled Investment Portfolio for the year ended December 31, 2020:
+This report contains the financial statements for Realpool Global - Mexico Pooled Investment Portfolio for the year ended December 31, 2021.